iotexproject/w3bstream/docs/DEVELOPER_GUIDE.md

 #### Create a W3bstream Project Using RISC0

 More details and options for `Risc0 circuit` are given in [its README](./examples/risc0-circuit/README.md).

+NOTE: If you want to develop your circuit, please refer [more risc0 guest examples](https://github.com/risc0/risc0/tree/main/examples)

 Make sure you have cargo 1.72.0 or higher